 According to a survey from the American Psychological Association, most adults admitted to following the news regularly, but 56 % shared that doing so causes them stress.
 Now with that said, why do we still find ourselves glued to our screens, enamored with every sensational headline?

-The fact is being informed allows us to develop tools that we can use to better protect ourselves.
-Unfortunately, being informed can often come as a cost to our mental health.
+The fact is that being informed allows us to develop tools that we can use to better protect ourselves.
+Unfortunately, being informed can often come at a cost to our mental health.
 For instance, research published in the British Journal of Psychology found that after just 14 minutes of watching bad news, participants began to experience negative effects on their mental health.
 What’s more, heightened stress levels can weaken your immune system, which is the last thing you need – especially now.